splunk/terraform-provider-scp/docs/resources/indexes.md

 -  `datatype` (String) Valid values: (event | metric).
 Specifies the type of index.
 Defaults to event.
 Can not be updated after creation, if changed in config file terraform will propose a replacement (delete current index and recreate with new datatype).
 Use the lifecycle `prevent_destroy` meta-argument to prevent deletion if this field is changed.
 -  `max_data_size_mb` (Number) The maximum size in MB for a hot DB to reach before a roll to warm is triggered.
 Defaults to 0 (unlimited)
 -  `searchable_days` (Number) Number of days after which indexed data rolls to frozen.
 Defaults to 90 days
 -  `self_storage_bucket_path` (String) To create an index with DDSS enabled, you must specify the selfStorageBucketPath value in the following format: `s3://selfStorageBucket/selfStorageBucketFolder`, where SelfStorageBucketFolder is optional, as you can store data buckets at root.
 Before you can create an index with DDSS enabled, you must configure a self-storage location for your deployment.
-Can not be set with splunk_archival_retention_days
+Can not be set with splunk_archival_retention_days.
 -  `splunk_archival_retention_days` (Number) To create an index with DDAA enabled, you must specify the `splunk_archival_retention_days` value which must be positive and greater than or equal to the `searchable_days` value.
 Can not be set with `self_storage_bucket_path`

 ### Read-Only